MementoMori15x6/15x6-sim/data/README.md

 3. PR with filename following convention + brief commit message (e.g., "Add scored CSV: ancient Athens baseline")
 4. Reference in ledger discussions or Ch 12 appendix updates

-These files are the living ledger backbone — every new CSV helps test the Rule-13 hinge (>30% parasitism collapse signal) and fractal-sink / kill-switch hypotheses across scales.
+These files are the living ledger backbone — every new CSV helps test the Rule-13 hinge (>30% exploitationism collapse signal) and fractal-sink / kill-switch hypotheses across scales.

 Questions?
 Open an issue or PR.
 Let's keep refining the microscope.